biril/habular/README.md

 Habular
 =======

-Although naturally viewed as a tree, contents of a JS hash are often structured in a way that a tabular view is both applicable and better suited to inspection.
-Habular defines and implements a conversion of hash to an equivalent data structure which may be easily rendered as a table (similar to the
+Although naturally viewed as a tree, a hash is often structured in a way that a tabular view is both applicable and better suited to inspection.
+Habular defines and implements a conversion of hash to equivalent data structure which may be easily rendered as a table (similar to the [`console.table` API](https://developer.chrome.com/devtools/docs/tips-and-tricks#console-table) found in Chrome's devtools).
-[`console.table` API](https://developer.chrome.com/devtools/docs/tips-and-tricks#console-table)
-found in Chrome's devtools).